User Experience: How to Improve Website Scannability

 Product Page for GNO Blankets Website

-5. Test the readability of copy content
+5. Test the readability of the copy content

 Dessert Recipe Website